-Although first ascended in 1923 it is now becoming increasingly popular amongst climbers hoping to reach the 360° view of Morocco from atop the tallest African mountain north of the Sahara Desert.
+Although first ascended in 1923 it is now becoming increasingly popular amongst climbers hoping to reach the 360° view of Morocco from the tallest African mountain north of the Sahara Desert.
 Its easy accessibility attracts thousands of climbers annually.

 Toubkal is a fairly easy climb and an excellent introduction into the thin air of 4000m mountaineering.
-While guiding services are excellent and plentiful, I personally became irritated by the frequent aggressive sales tactics of the locals and after a quite off-putting encounter with a particularly rude and obviously distrustful local I opted to climb Toubkal solo.
+While guiding services are excellent and plentiful, I personally became irritated by the frequent aggressive sales tactics of the locals.
+After a very off-putting encounter with a particularly rude and obviously distrustful local, I opted to climb Toubkal solo.

 Toubkal National Park